zulhakim88/pi-calculator/README.md

 ## Features

 - Create and login with a User (Managed by Firebase).
-- Upgrade a user from a free tier.
+- Upgrade a user from a free tier to a paid tier.
+User tier will affect the API calls.
 - Calculate PI to the Nth decimal point precision.
 - Use that PI value to calculate the circumfrence of any given Radius.